California is home to many foreigners who earned EB-1 (employment-based, preference 1) visas due to their "extraordinary ability" in

-In this article our Los Angeles immigration lawyers discuss EB-1 immigrant visas in California, including application procedures, fees and time frames.
+In this article, our California immigration lawyers discuss EB-1 immigrant visas in California, including application procedures, fees and time frames.
 Click on a question to jump to the answer.

 - 1. What is an EB-1 visa in Los Angeles, CA?